 what i do / who i am

 I think a lot about vocation.
 I’m paid to do that, actually.
 Working on this practical theology project on vocation and the professions leads me – unsurprisingly – to reflect on my own vocation(s) quite often.
 My days flow like this, from mothering to theologizing and back again, a steady, winding stream.
-He plays, I read; he naps, I write.
+The baby plays, I read; he naps, I write.

 Many contemporary theologians who write on vocation emphasize the point that vocation is not just about what we do, but who we are.
 There is a way-to-be in the world before there is a thing-to-do.
 As someone who likes to do-do-do, this presents a challenge for me: to simply be.
 But I’m coming to see that it’s not a passive contemplation.
 It’s a pose, a posture, an openness to exist fully in the way that God created me to be.

 The being of vocation (as opposed to the doing) is what allows me to mother as a theologian and theologize as a mother.
 Some days this blending of callings seems nearly impossible.
-S. won’t nap, I can’t work, everything frustrates around me.
+The baby won’t nap, I can’t work, everything frustrates me.
 I wonder why I ever chose to try to weave it all together when it seems to pull apart in every direction.
 But I’m realizing that these days are the ones where I’m trying to do-do-do instead of be-be-be.

 When I can let the who-i-am set the rhythm of my days, then I can flow from reading/researching/reflecting into playing/diapering/feeding.
 I appreciate the rocking chair moments for the pauses they set in my schedule, the time to sit back and reflect on the spirituality of work or the pneumatology of profession.
-The interactions with S. are life-giving: they make real what it means to serve and work for the common good on behalf of God’s call.
+The interactions with my child are life-giving: they make real what it means to serve and work for the common good on behalf of God’s call.
 His world is small and his needs are, too.
 He brings me down to earth when my head wants to float above the clouds.

 In discerning our vocations, we often spend our time and energy worrying about the doing.
 What am I supposed to do with my life?
 Where am I supposed to work?
 How am I to use my gifts?
 We spend much less time and energy thinking about the being.
 How am I called to be?
 How does my life as a spouse or parent or professional look differently when seen in the light of God’s call?